Nhlanhla Mgaga

-Nhlanhla Mgaga (born 3 April 1996) is a South African soccer player who plays as a forward for South African Premier Division side Stellenbosch.
+Nhlanhla Mgaga (born 3 April 1996) is a South African soccer player who plays as a midfielder for South African Premier Division side TS Galaxy.

 Club career

 After playing for Tshakhuma Tsha Madzivhandila in the National First Division, he joined Baroka on a three-year contract in January 2020.
 He scored his first goal for the club on 24 October 2020; a long-range finish off the post in a 2–1 victory over Maritzburg United.